 CO-CHAIR, ENERGY, ENVIRONMENT, AND MASS TORTS PRACTICE GROUP

 Deborah Greenspan is a leading adviser on mass claims strategy and resolution.
 Her practice focuses on class actions, mass claims, dispute resolution, insurance recovery, and mass tort bankruptcy.
 She has extensive experience in mass products liability matters, analysis of damages and future liability exposure, alternative dispute resolution (“ADR”), claims evaluation and dispute analysis, settlement distribution design and implementation, claims management and risk analysis.
+She has counseled clients in significant mass claims litigation and writes and lectures frequently on these topics.

 Deborah represents and advises companies on strategic options and efficient resolution of pending or minimizing the risk of potential future mass claims.
 She advises clients on the analysis and management of risk, on options and procedures for limiting exposure, on development and design of resolution options, and on securing assets/insurance.